Jackie Harris: Regular season

+Playoffs

 Personal life

 In October 1996, Harris purchased KPBA (1270 AM), a Christian radio station operated by a local Baptist church.
 By 1999, he would expand his media holdings to three radio stations, all playing a Christian radio format.

 In June 2001, Jackie Harris and his wife Letrece were honored for their "commitment to downtown Pine Bluff" as Small Business Persons of the Year by the Greater Pine Bluff Chamber of Commerce.